 Car Accidents Result in Hundreds of Kentucky Deaths

 The number of fatalities due to auto accidents in Kentucky has steadily declined over the past ten years according to the National Highway Traffic Safety Administration.
 Nonetheless, there are still around 700 traffic-related deaths in our state each year, and many of these unnecessary and preventable losses of life are a result of passenger car accidents.
 On average, car wrecks account for 40% of all yearly traffic-related fatalities in the state of Kentucky.
 In addition to fatalities, there are thousands of injuries on Kentucky State roadways each year.

 At Rhoads & Rhoads, our legal team knows that being injured is not your only worry after a car accident.
 An injury impacts your whole life — your ability to work, take care of your children, provide for your family, and pay your bills.
 We strive to take as much stress out of this difficult time as possible so that you can concentrate on getting better.

-Rhoads & Rhoads law office has been protecting the rights of the injured throughout Western Kentucky for over 45 years.
+Rhoads & Rhoads law office has been protecting the rights of the injured throughout Western Kentucky for 50 years.
 If you or a loved one have been injured in a car accident, our team of experienced trial attorneys and knowledgeable support staff are available to provide you legal advice that will help you through this difficult time and will deal with insurance companies for you to ensure you get you the financial recovery you deserve.

 Types of Car Accidents